 Rotterdam - Groot IJsselmonde

-The blueprints of the building, showed that, underneath this space, there were two separate floors which were part of the construction of the building.
+The blueprints of the building, showed that under this space there are two separate floors which are part of the construction of the building.
 This meant that it would not be possible to use plants without having to put them in containers.
-Lucien den Arend sought for a solution which would have low maintenance to insure a constant effect.
+I sought for a solution which would have low maintenance to insure a sustainable result.